College Factual by our College Data Analytics Team

 Contact Details

-During the most recent year for which we have data, students from 6 majors graduated from Daytona College.
-Of these students, 230 received undergraduate degrees and 230 graduated with a master's or doctor's degree.
+In the latest year of available data, students from 3 majors graduated from Daytona College.
 The following table lists the most popular undergraduate majors along with the average salary graduates from those majors make.

 Learn more about the majors offered at Daytona College along with which ones have the highest average starting salaries.